watson-developer-cloud/node-red-labs/watson_services_labs/alchemy_api_feature_extraction/lab_alchemy_api_feature_extraction.md

 ![ScreenShot](images/fe_function_text_end_semicolon.png)

-Double-click the Alchemy API Feature Extract node and tick all options
+Double-click the Alchemy API Feature Extract node, when used for the first time it will ask for an API key, enter your key and also tick all the options

 ![ScreenShot](images/fe_node_tick_all.png)